automine/network_traffic/README.md

 ### Device Dropdown Lookup

-Can use the auto-generated, which runs every morning at 2 am If the data model is populated, you can run the saved search `network_traffic_dvc_auto_gen` Has two fields: `dvc` and `device_name` device_name can be a description of the device, dvc can be wild-carded (not CIDR, as that is not available in `tstats` searches used with the accelerated data models).
+For the "Device" dropdown, present on many of the dashboards, you can use the auto-generated lookup, which runs every morning at 2 am.
+If your `Network_Traffic` data model is populated, you can run the saved search `network_traffic_dvc_auto_gen` to populate the dropdown.

+The lookup has two fields: `dvc` and `device_name`. `device_name` can be a description of the device. `dvc` can be wild-carded (not CIDR, as that is not available in `tstats` searches used with the accelerated data models).
 The search used to populate this dropdown can be configured using the `network_traffic_dvcs` macro.

 ## Future Plans